mouseless/baked/docs/errors.md

 custom attribute with a proper target list and use this new attribute instead of the one you're trying to add/set.

-## `get-method-with-body`
+## `method-does-not-support-body`

-This error occurs when a `Remote` action configuration uses the `GET` method while also defining a `body`.
-Since `GET` requests must not carry a request payload, this combination is not allowed.
+This error occurs when a `Remote` action configuration uses the `GET`, `DELETE` or `TRACE` methods while also defining a `body`.
+Since these requests must not carry a request payload, this combination is not allowed.

 To fix, either remove the `body` from the configuration or change the `method` to one that supports a payload (e.g., `POST`, `PUT`, `PATCH`).